Counselling Session with Cyclic Intervention

 After this session

-I was amazed at the impact of this intervention.
+I was amazed by his response to this intervention.

-This session, along with others, demonstrated to me that simply listing the pros and cons of gambling on a whiteboard, along with “other issues,” can help reveal a cyclical dynamic surrounding a key desire or dread for the client —a dynamic that the client can readily understand and appreciate.
+The session, along with others, demonstrated to me that simply making a cobweb diagram of the pros and cons of gambling on a whiteboard, along with the underlying “other issues,” can help reveal a cyclical dynamic surrounding a key desire or dread for the client —a dynamic that the client can readily understand and appreciate.

 This process enhanced reflective listening, as it served as a reflection of the entire session and assisted my analysis of the whole.
-This process was effective.
-The analysis surprised both me and Zed.
-It was accurate and had a positive impact on Zed.
+The result surprised both Zed and me and had a constructive impact on Zed.

-This page has detailed the counselling session with client Zed.
-Other web pages describe how this counselling fits in with other counselling theories, and each of these theories offers a slightly different perspective on Zed.
+Well, that’s what happened in the session with Zed.
+Other web pages describe how this counselling fits with various counselling theories, and each offers a slightly different perspective on Zed.